pradoprojects/Project-APB/README.md

 <p>
-The project also stimulated the application and participation of women and the LGBTQIA+ audience to promote their inclusion and empowerment in the Brazilian tech field.
+The project also encouraged teenagers from underrepresented communities to apply and participate, promoting their inclusion and empowerment in Brazil’s tech sector.

 </p>